VoxLight/fixedwidthpy/README.md

 Fixed Width Files are a NIGHTMARE!!
 So, I took my time to make the BEST library for dealing with them!

+fixedwidthpy is a Python library that helps you work with fixed-width files.
+The approach to data handling in fixedwidthpy is done in a uniquely pythonic way.
+It is fast and easy to use while also staying very flexible.

 ## License

 ```